Cyndygrace/Book_Listing_app/readme.md

 first we create a folder called models then in it we create 2 files, one for books.js and another for author.js then in the book.js, wee require mongoose, then get the mongoose schema ppty and store in a variable

+then we create mongoose schema for our book data that will be stored in the db and also create a model with collection and schema as parameters in the book .js file then we create mongoose schema for our author data that will be stored in the db and also create a model with collection and schema as parameters in the author.js file

+then we delete our dummy data and comment out our resolve block code that fetches the dummy data.